Can Medicare Advantage Plans Deny Enrollment?

 • Amyotrophic lateral sclerosis (ALS)

-Qualify for Medicare Advantage without the need for prior approval or prior authorization requests, as medical necessity is not a requirement in this case, unlike traditional Medicare.
+Members who have these disabilities may qualify for Medicare Advantage without the need for prior approval or prior authorization requests since medical necessity is not a requirement in this case, unlike traditional Medicare.

-Keep in mind that unique regulations apply to individuals over 65 and under 65 regarding Medicare Advantage enrollment.
-For instance, people under 65 with disabilities who are already enrolled in Medicare are eligible for a 6-month Medigap open enrollment period offered by insurance companies.
+Keep in mind that certain regulations apply to individuals over 65 and under 65 regarding Medicare Advantage enrollment.
+For instance, people under 65 with disabilities who are already enrolled in Medicare may be eligible for a 6-month Medigap open enrollment period offered by insurance companies.

 Residency Requirements